hothithanhthao/text-analyze/README.md

 * TravisCI

 ## Setup
-To see the user interface through browser
+To see the user interface through browser https://text-analyze-app.herokuapp.com/ To get all texts https://text-analyze-app.herokuapp.com/get_texts To post any texts to analyze https://text-analyze-app.herokuapp.com/new_text

 To run this project, install it locally using npm: